collapsed-stacks/firearms/questions/1143/what-firearm-are-these-1956-children-using.md

 - posted by: [PhilB](https://stackexchange.com/users/-1/448-philb) on 2012-03-13
 - score: 1

-<p>Could also be a Remington Model 11.
+Could also be a Remington Model 11.
 Essentially the same as a Browning Auto-5.
-Hard to tell for sure.</p>
+Hard to tell for sure.

 ## Answer 1144